 Almost unseen a small stream runs in a stone built culvert beneath the houses and all the way across the children’s playground, under the railway viaduct and only re-appears where it drains into the river Dean.
 Not a lot of people know that!

-This delightful hamlet, actually a part of West Bollington.
-Although the mill and the main body of cottages were built by Philip Antrobus, around 1818, the ‘community’ of Lowerhouse was the creation of Samuel Greg Jnr who not only developed the Lowerhouse mill (it was already in operation when he arrived in 1832) but also built many of the houses and the library/school for his workers.
+This delightful hamlet was created as a model mill village.
+Although the mill and the main body of cottages were built by Philip Antrobus, around 1818, the ‘community’ of Lowerhouse was the creation of Samuel Greg Jnr who not only developed the Lowerhouse mill from 1832 but also built many of the houses and the library/school for his workers.
 He provided them with allotments and encouraged them to grow their own vegetables.

 Buildings along Henshall Road and Bollington Road, through Turner Heath, mark the old stone part of this end of town.
 However, the majority of houses are relatively modern – 20thC – arranged in two large estates, known as South West Avenue and Ovenhouse Lane, which are actually adjacent to each other.
-There was never any industry other than agriculture in Bollington Cross – no mills (with one small exception, see Turner Heath miil), no quarries – it has always been entirely domestic.
+There was never any industry other than agriculture in Bollington Cross – no mills (with one small exception, see Turner Heath mill), no quarries – it has always been entirely domestic.
+Some farms in this area have been in the same hands for centuries – Ovenhouse Farm was held by the Normansell family for c.2 centuries from the mid-16thC, the Shatwall/Shatwell family has farmed in this area for around 700 years!

 The cross is marked today by the new stone cross erected for the millennium (left).
 The stone was quarried from Bridge Quarry, Kerridge, on the side of Kerridge Hill.
 Mrs. Doreen Earl fashioned it on her computer controlled stone dressing machine into the beautiful monument you see today.
 The embellishments are not carved but sand blasted.

-Notable sites include Bollington Cross School; St. Oswalds Church; the Cock & Pheasant inn (the only one at this end of the town); Turner Heath House; Barley Grange (used to be the Barley Mow pub); the new cross (pictured); Bollington Leisure Centre; The Mount – once the Greg family home, now an elderly persons home in Flash Lane.
+Notable sites include Bollington Cross School; St. Oswald’s Church; the Cock & Pheasant inn (the only one at this end of the town); Turner Heath House; Barley Grange (used to be the Barley Mow pub); the new cross (pictured); Bollington Leisure Centre; The Mount – once the Greg family home, now a care home in Flash Lane.

 There is a very strong desire locally to maintain a green strip between Bollington Cross and Tytherington – Bollington is very certain that it does not want its individuality and identity to be subsumed by the urban sprawl that is Macclesfield.
 “Bollington, a place in its own right!”!